NotAGanesh/the-living-universe-theory/README.md

 - Is constant motion and interaction enough to qualify as a form of life?
 - How do systems theory, physics, and philosophy intersect in this idea?

----

-## 🚀 Possible Applications (Future)

-- Visualization or simulation of a "living universe" using code or physics engines
-- Connection with Gaia theory, panpsychism, or systems theory
-- Discussions in science philosophy, cosmology, or futurism
-- AI or neural networks modeled after universal behavior

----

 ## 🧑‍💻 About the Creator

 This theory was proposed by me and aspiring software engineer interested in combining logic, science, and philosophy.
 It reflects a curiosity-driven attempt to understand the universe from both a technical and abstract perspective.